The government has confirmed that key reforms under the Renters’ Rights Act will take effect on 1 May 2026.

 A Final Word

-As regulation becomes more technical, disciplined systems and proactive oversight become increasingly valuable.
+As the framework tightens, disciplined systems and proactive oversight become increasingly valuable.

 Where properties are professionally managed, the transition will be handled methodically and compliantly ahead of 1 May 2026.